dynaroars/dig/README.md

 * To find invariants at some location, we declare a function `vtraceX` where `X` is some distinct number and call that function at the desired location.
   * For example, in `CohenDiv.java`,  we call `vtrace1` and `vtrace2` at the head of the inner while loop and before the function exit to find loop invariants and post conditions.
-  * Notice that `vtraceX` takes a list of arguments, which are variables in scope at the desired location.
-This tells DIG to only find relations over these input arguments.
+  * Notice that `vtraceX` takes a list of arguments that are variables in scope at the desired location.
+This tells DIG to find invariants over these specific variables.

-* Next, we run DIG on `CohenDiv.java` and discover equality and inequality invariants at locations calling `vtracesX`:
+* Next, we run DIG on `CohenDiv.java` and discover the following equality and inequality invariants at `vtracesX` locations:

 ```
 #in DIG's path
 $ sage -python -O dig.py ../tests/nla/CohenDiv.java -log 3
 alg:INFO:analyze '../tests/nla/CohenDiv.java'
 alg:INFO:gen eqts at 2 locs
-^X^G^Galg:INFO:infer 3 eqts in 13.8612298965s
+alg:INFO:infer 3 eqts in 13.8612298965s
 alg:INFO:gen ieqs at 2 locs
 cegirIeqs:INFO:check upperbounds for 104 terms at 2 locs
 alg:INFO:infer 52 ieqs in 9.20348906517s